arthursw/game-n-watch/README.md

 Pose confidence: the overall confidence in the estimation of a person's pose (i.e. a person detected in a frame).

-* **Min pose confidence**: the confidence threshold below which a person pose is ignored.
+* **Min pose confidence** - The confidence threshold below which a person pose is ignored.

-* **Min part confidence**: the confidence that a particular estimated keypoint position is accurate (i.e. the elbow's position)
+* **Min part confidence** - The confidence that a particular estimated keypoint position is accurate (i.e. the elbow's position)

 ##### Multi-Person Detection

-* **Max pose detections** - the maximum number of poses to detect.
+* **Max pose detections** - The maximum number of poses to detect.
-* **Min pose confidence** - the confidence threshold below which a person pose is ignored.
+* **Min pose confidence** - The confidence threshold below which a person pose is ignored.
 * **Min part confidence** - Only return instance detections that have root part score greater or equal to this value.
-Defaults to 0.5.
 * **NMS radius** - Non-maximum suppression part distance.
 It needs to be strictly positive.
 Two parts suppress each other if they are less than `nmsRadius` pixels away.
 Defaults to 20.